 Proposed text:

-“In each HE-LTF User Block within the HE-LTF field, the number of Tx antennas are the same as the number indicated in NUM_STS for the corresponding HE-LTF User Block and may vary from one HE-LTF User Block to another.
-Within the HE-STF Field, the number of Tx antennas should match the first HE-LTF User Block.
-In the pre-HE modulated fields, the number of Tx antennas used shall be no less than the minimum number of Tx antennas used in the HE modulated fields.
-The sum of the Tx power across all Tx antennas shall remain constant throughout the entire HE Ranging NDP PPDU.“
+“In each HE-LTF User Block within the HE-LTF field, the number of transmitted space-time streams are indicated in NUM_STS for the corresponding HE-LTF User Block and may vary from one HE-LTF User Block to another.
+Within the HE-STF Field, the number of transmitted space-time streams should match the first HE-LTF User Block.
+In the pre-HE modulated fields, the number of transmitted space-time streams used shall be no less than the minimum number of transmitted space-time streams used in the HE modulated fields.
+The sum of the Tx power across all transmitted space-time streams shall remain constant throughout the entire HE Ranging NDP PPDU.“

 For reference (4264.17):